ryanpcmcquen/basque/README.md

 -   Collision detection.
 -   Some frame rate limiting.
 -   Accepts command line arguments (currently only for enabling fullscreen mode).
+-   Resolution detection (estimates window size to 80% of the screen or uses the full resolution for fullscreen mode, this can be switched off).

 Everything that is here should not be considered a final or optimal solution, but rather, 'a good start'.
 At this point the engine will start becoming more specific to the game I am building, which is why I see this as the best time to open source it.
 Hopefully, it can be useful to others, either as a starting point, or as a guide of how to do some things with SDL2.
 Note that all of the code here is not necessarily the best solution to these problems, but it is _a_ solution.